BeardedSeal77/Linear-Programming-101/02_Exercises/13_Travelling_Salesperson/example.md

 ### Decision Variables

-x_ij = 1 if Gandalf leaves city i and travels next to city j, 0 otherwise
+xij = 1 if Gandalf leaves city i and travels next to city j, 0 otherwise

 Where:
 - i, j ∈ {1, 2, 3, 4, 5}